 Update: As of June 1, 2020, the RTDRS began accepting applications for urgent disputes related to site possession and termination of tenancy under the Mobile Home Sites Tenancies Act.

 Changes due to COVID-19

-- While scheduled rent increases can now take effect provided proper notice has been given to tenants, landlords cannot retroactively collect rental increases
+- Scheduled rent increases may now take effect, provided proper notice has been given to tenants.

 Landlords and tenants may submit applications online using the Residential Tenancy Dispute Resolution Service (RTDRS) eFiling Service.

 The Residential Tenancy Dispute Resolution Service (RTDRS) offers landlords and tenants a method of resolving disputes without going to court.